 The chatter on Facebook caught my attention—a Magnificent Frigatebird had been seen and photographed at Cherry Creek State Park, and a Bohemian Waxwing was hanging out across town at Hudson Gardens.
 While I ponder the wisdom of driving over an hour each way to chase these out-of-place birds, especially with snow in the forecast, I have to wonder—how did they end up here in the first place?
 The frigatebird is a tropical species—I’ve seen them in Central America and the Caribbean—while Bohemian Waxwings typically hang out in the boreal forests of the northern hemisphere, and are considered to be rare for the Denver area.Continue reading “Lost Birds”

-Here’s another bird from warmer climes.
-It was photographed near Half Moon Bay, California, in March, 2013.
+This bird was photographed in California in February.
 Can you name it?
-I will post the uncropped photo on Saturday, along with some more photos of this species, giving you one more chance.
 The answer will appear at the end of next Monday’s post.

 In honor of Halloween being this week, I thought I’d scare you with some photos of horticultural horrors—gardening mistakes that make the staunchest plant person cringe.
 Please, spare a plant, and don’t make these ghastly blunders.